eohjelle/quereada/README.md

 npm install
 ```

 Before building the app, you need to create the database.
 By default, this is an SQLite database named `store.db` in the root folder of the project.
-But if you prefer to use PostgreSQL, you can change the database driver in the `prisma/schema.prisma` file and set the database URL in the `.env` file in the root folder of the project.
+But if you prefer to use PostgreSQL, you can change the database driver in the `schema.prisma` file and set `DATABASE_URL` in the `.env` file in the root folder of the project.
 To set up the initial database schema, run the following command:

 ```bash
 npm run db:build